mvolkmann/blog/src/swift/CallingC.md

 For details on the Lua programming language, see
 {% aTargetBlank "/blog/topics/#/blog/lua/", "Lua" %}.
+This contains details on starting the Lua virtual machine from C and deciding which standard libraries should be loaded.
+For example, but not loading the "os" library,
+Lua code is unable to read or write files.

 1. Build a version of Lua that is compatible with iOS.
    See {% aTargetBlank "https://github.com/apotocki/lua-iosx", "lua-iosx" %}.